 Alex the lion is the king of the urban jungle, the main attraction at New York’s Central Park Zoo.
 He and his best friends – Marty the zebra, Melman the giraffe and Gloria the hippo – have spent their whole lives in blissful captivity before an admiring public and with regular meals provided for them.
 Not content to leave well enough alone, Marty lets his curiosity get the better of him and makes his escape – with the help of some prodigious penguins – to explore the world.

 If you love the movie you’ll be pleased to know the big anthem ‘I Like To Move It’ is there, along with a really great soundtrack.
 Some of the new tunes, but instantly familiar, are ‘Central Park (Raspberry Clouds)’ Alex the Lion has a solo with the incredibly catchy ‘Steak’.
-But it was always going to be King Julien’s ‘Move It‘ which had us all clapping and tapping along.
+But it was always going to be King Julien’s ‘Move It’ which had everyone clapping and tapping along with.

 We do want to give a shout out to some of the puppet stars of the show – The Penguins (above).
 The puppetry is so good and after a few seconds you are completely engaged with the cutest, funniest creatures around.
 Skippper, Rico, Private, and Kowalski were a little bit of show stealers if were being honest.

-The show is a great big hit already, and the audience loved the opening performances.
+The show is a great big hit already, and the audience in Swansea loved the opening performances.
 You will however have to Move It, Move It if you want to catch the show.